laataiasu/laataiasu.github.io/content/post/2025-01-01-no-time-to-write-00/index.md

 everything is easy now, there's no excuse for choosing something perforce. there are a lot excuse so you can keep balance id with your superego. but of course what i suggest is tell the truth, tell the truth that your just a lost boy who doesnt value life, you might surprise about they're respond to you after answer that shit. the real truth is they simply dont care about you, you just have a spotlight effect all this time, no one care about you, that might might be the worse, or best for you though.

 ---
-2024-07-20

-i dream about nabila again. she told me that she is intended to go to hajj, but she because one or more reason she canceled it, one of the reason is because it's so expensive. i told her, instead of go to hajj, it's better to create an AI that minimizing the number of muslim (make people murtad) so it makes less demand, so it become cheaper, she laugh beautifully.

----
 2024-08-09